noorykim/SAS-tips/sas-sdtm-add-supp.md

+# Add a SUPP-- (supplementary) data set for an SDTM domain

 The SAS functions vname() and vlabel() help leverage SDTM value-level metadata for populating QNAM and QLABEL in SUPP-- (supplementary) data sets.

 ```